-This Women’s Day, let’s celebrate the lives of some of our exceptional women members, who have dared to break the shackles of convention and managed to create a niche of their own.
+This Women’s Day, let’s celebrate the lives of some exceptional women, who have dared to break the shackles of convention and managed to create a niche of their own.

 Dr Papiya Roy shares her story with Mousumi Gupta on how she has refused to stay away from serving humanity post-retirement and not allowed her cardiac conditions come in way of her noble duty.